At 71, a First-Time Ironman Still Learning to Swim

 Though he learned the basics of the front crawl as a child, "It wasn't really until I got into triathlon that I got into swimming."

-The turnaround came when he began working with Master Coach Tracey Baumann, who introduced him to two game-changers: Total Immersion swimming techniques and open-water swim training in her Endless Pool.
+The turnaround came when he began working with Master Coach Tracey Baumann, who introduced him to two game-changers: Total Immersion swimming techniques and open-water swim training in her Endless Pools Commercial model.

-In the winter of 2010-11, Peter installed his own Original Endless Pool, installed partially in-ground for easy access and indoor for year-round use.
+In the winter of 2010-11, Peter installed his own Original pool, installed partially in-ground for easy access and indoor for year-round use.

 Peter monitors his swim technique in real time using the Endless Pools underwater mirrors.
 "You can actually see what's going on.
 When I focus on that, I can actually watch myself."